Determinants of Health and Health Inequities

 Discussion Point: How could you explain the pattern shown in the graph in your own words?

 What are the mechanisms for this?
 In every society there are rich and poor, and the richer have better health (Figure 2.1).
-As overall wealth improves, so does health, but richer groups reach a ceiling above which more wealth cannot further improve their health.
-Meanwhile, poorer people lag behind in health, pulling the average down, so redistributing wealth to them would raise the average health more efficiently than across-the-board increases.
-Hence in richer countries, the relative size and disadvantage of the poorer segment of the population (i.e., the extent of income inequality) becomes a better predictor of overall health than total national income; countries that redistribute wealth via fiscal policies to poorer people tend to have better overall health.
-This association between relative poverty and health is now termed income inequality in health (see HEALTH INEQUALITY in Glossary) and has been widely discussed.9, 16, 23-25
+As wealth improves, so does health, but with the ceiling above which more wealth cannot further improve health.
+Meanwhile, poorer people lag behind in health, pulling the national average down, so redistributing wealth to them should raise the average health more efficiently than across-the-board pay increases.
+Hence in richer countries, the relative size and level of economic disadvantage of the poorer segments of the population (i.e., the extent of income inequality) becomes a better predictor of overall health than total national income.
+Countries that redistribute wealth via fiscal policies to poorer people tend to have better overall health.22 This association between relative poverty and health is termed income inequality in health (see HEALTH INEQUALITY in Glossary) and has been widely discussed.9, 17, 23-25

 At the level of treating individual patients like Paul Richards (whom we met in Chapter 1) there may be local agencies to assist the clinician – see the following boxes.